Main image: Multiple deep taper burn marks on the oak door to the nave at St Mary the Virgin & All Saints, Boxley, Kent

 9: CONCLUSIONS & THOUGHTS

-In contradiction, Easton (2012:46) interpreted the archaeological evidence differently where burn marks were integrated with other apotropaic(evil averting) symbols.
+The strongest evidence so far for their apotropaic function has come from Timothy Easton’s recording of the bressummer from Anstruther, Scotland.
+The three-fold stratigraphy of rase-knife symbols, taper burns and apotropaic symbols illustrates a meditated rather than random act (Easton 2012: 46).
+Its three-fold manifestation relates to the centrality of the number ‘3’ in Christian sacred numerology and its relation to the Trinity.
 Wright also interpreted the burn marks found at Knole as being a ‘third form’ of apotropaic symbol alongside Marian Marks and incised pentangles (Wright 2015: 5).
 Hoggard’s (2017: 1) metaphysical reading suggests they form an apotropaic barrier – but on the other side of the spiritual divide.
-Champion (2017b:13) and Wright (2021) both suggest that there is no reason why the marks could not have performed a dual function as having been made as both an act of inoculation (through a ritual of sympathetic magic in which the house was blessed against fire) and as well as acting as a visible or ‘overt’ apotropaic intended to guard against supernatural forces.
+Champion (2017b:13) and Wright (2021) have both suggested that there is no reason why the marks could not have performed a dual function as having been made as both an act of inoculation as well as a visible or ‘overt’ apotropaic intended to guard against supernatural forces.

 10: WHERE ARE WE NOW?

-There seems to be a general agreement that there were ‘favoured’ locations – areas which had received ritual burn marks as part of the earliest phases of the house which may have remained sacrosanct and which attracted further burns on a sporadic or annual basis.
-Did the inhabitants apply further burns to the same locations each year– as Easton has suggested – around Twelfth Night?
-I f certain locations were favoured then why are there so many ‘random’ examples?
+One point of investigation may be as to whether there were ‘favoured’ locations – areas of the house which had received ritual burns in its earliest phase of the house and which remained sacrosanct.
+Did these locations accrue further burns on a sporadic or annual basis?
+Did the inhabitants apply further burns to the same locations each year– as Easton has suggested – on the celebration of Twelfth Night?
+Further, does the fact that biases occur close to sleeping quarters show that the occupants feared nocturnal attack?

 CODA